January 2017 ended up as yet another quiet month for Star Trek fanfiction writing.

 Between finishing the NaNoWriMo book, podcasting, blogging for two podcasts, the wedding blog, the nursing blog, and my own health management, there was simply no time for fan fiction!
 Oh, and I also looked for work.
 In addition, I was saddened to learn my one-time collaborator, Justin Miller, passed on.

 There are over 75 stories with (combined) at least 10 reviews and 1,000 reads.
 Of those, 17 have at least 20 reviews and 5,000 reads, and three of those have 50 or more combined reviews and 10,000 or more combined reads (Intolerance, Reversal, and Take Back the Night).
-Of non-Star Trek stories, three of the six posted (I’m not including Untrustworthy or the Obolonk stories in this group) have over 100 reviews, and two of those have over 6,000 reads (Revved Up and The Social Media Guide).
+So of non-Star Trek stories, three of the six posted (I’m not including Untrustworthy or the Obolonk stories in this group) have over 100 reviews, and two of those have over 6,000 reads (Revved Up and The Social Media Guide).
 Revved Up has over 30,000 reads, which makes it the second-most read individual story after Reversal on Ad Astra, and third-most read when you count combined reads (Together beats it with over 31,000 combined reads).
-See the Stats page for individual read and review counts.
+So see the Stats page for individual read and review counts.

 To round out Clockworks: Times of the HG Wells, I added Calendar Turning Event #3111, Mirror Masquerade, Paradox, kes7’s Survey Says …, Stocking Stuffers 2013 (Auld Lang Syne only), and Meeting of the Minds.
-This finishes up context for the time being for that series.
+Hence this finishes up context for the time being for that series.
 For the monthly challenge, which is about the origins of holidays, I posted Legends.

 I have been writing (with considerable time off), in some form or another, for the past 4 1/2 decades, no exaggeration.
 My initial writings were crudely drawn images in old calendar books that would have otherwise been discarded.
 Inevitably, they were all about more or less the same thing – anthropomorphized dogs going on adventures.